LjubicaLoncarek/Mono/ai-assisted-testing/ADDITIONAL_BUGS.md

 9. Click on "Upload Image"
 10. Select an image stored on your device.
 11. Click on "UPLOAD" button.
-12. Wait for the application to process the request, this can take about half a minute.
-13. Find the error under "Photo Name" text box: "Name taken, please choose another."
+12. Observe a long wait time of about half a minute for the image to be processed by the application.

 Expected result: Takes at most a second or 2 for application to upload a jpeg file as a cover photo for a new album..
 Actual result: Takes about half a minute for the application to upload a jpeg file as a cover photo for a new album.